Reeves, Isaac (c1725 ? - 1808 NC)

 Research Notes: Since Isaac Reeves did not name any of his children in his 1807 will, there is no way to positively identify all of those chidren.

-It should be noted that the DNA of descendants of the known Reeve family of Prince William County, Virginia is a different lineage than descendants of Isaac Reeves of Wilkes County.
+It should be noted that the DNA of descendants of the documented Reeve family of Prince William County, Virginia is a different lineage than descendants of Isaac Reeves of Wilkes County.
 DNA from the lines of George Reaves of Halifax VA and Asher Reaves of Halifax VA/Hawkins County TN/Greene County OH would be a great benefit to the research of these families.
-There are no participants in the Reeves DNA Project from those lines currently but a comparison of the DNA of those lineages to that of descendants of Peter Reeves, son of Isaac, could answer many questions.
+There are no participants in the Reeves DNA Project from those lines currently.

 Sources¹Katherine B. Elliott, Early Settlers, Mecklenburg County, Virginia, Volume I, self-published (1984), p.
 164.